Rahn20/spark-webclient/docs/README.md

 ## History page

-The customer can see a history of the trips, (the scooter he has ridden, the times and the positions)
+The customer can see a history of the trips.

 ![History page](historyPage.png)